Ostrong, Großer Peilstein

 Southern Waldviertel, in the Yspertal valley

-Hiking tips at and around the Ostrong
+Hiking tips on and around the Ostrong

 Legends from the Ostrong mountain range